Bumper Offer - Urjas oil Just @ Rs. 1

 What is the effect of Monk on the Liver?

-Monk is rarely harmful for the liver.
+Side effects of Monk rarely affect the liver.

 What is the effect of Monk on the Heart?